OrchardPaul/Smartguard-TechDocs/Project GadjIT/_Documentation/docfx_UserGuide/articles/gadjit/createSF.md

 ### Assign to CMS and Create Step
 1. **Case Type Group**
-Select the appropriate document storage area on your **Case Management System** you wish the Smartflow to belong.
+Select the appropriate document storage area on your **Case Management System** to which you wish the Smartflow to belong.
 This should be the same for all the Smartflows within the current **Case Type**.

     <a href="/images/GadjIT-SettingCaseTypeGroup.jpg" target="_blank" ><img src="/images/GadjIT-SettingCaseTypeGroup.jpg" alt="Assiging to CMS relevant document storage" title="Assign Smartflow to CMS" style="width: 200px;" class="shadow"/></a>
     **Figure 5** - Assign Smartflow to **Case Management System**